I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 Lying there, I stared at the exposed rafters in disbelief.

-Elsa was ripped apart, Carbine was missing, and the barn burnt to the ground because of an ungodly creature that appeared amid a storm.
-My mind tried to convince itself that none of it was real, but the pain proved it was all too real.
+Misty was ripped apart, Carbine missing, and my barn burnt to the ground because of an ungodly creature.
+My mind tried to convince itself this wasn’t happening, but the pain proved it was all too real.

 As for the inside of the house, it looked like someone had been murdered.
-Blood was smeared from where I’d fumbled my way inside.
-The trail led from inside the door, up against the wall, and across the floor to the scattered pile of bloodied clothing.
+Ash mingled with blood smeared along where I’d fumbled my way inside.
+The trail led inside the door, against the wall, and across the floor to the scattered pile of bloodied and shredded clothing.

 Sighing, I pulled pants and boots on before stepping outside.